mihaibc/PrivacyCopilot/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for your interest in contributing to PrivacyPilot!
+Thank you for your interest in contributing to Privacy Copilot!
 Your help is greatly appreciated.

 ## How to Contribute
 You can contribute in the following ways: